-The Company paid cash dividends on common stock of \$1.90 and \$2.40 per share for the fiscal years ended June 30, 2010 and 2009, respectively, which included a special dividend of \$1.00 and \$1.50 per share during the fiscal years ended June 30, 2010 and 2009, respectively.
-The Board of Directors has authorized the payment of a fiscal 2011 first quarter dividend of \$.225 payable September 24, 2010 to shareholders of record on September 3, 2010.
+The Company paid cash dividends on common stock of \$1.90 per share for the fiscal years ended June 30, 2011 and 2010, which included a special dividend of \$1.00 per share during each such fiscal year.
+The Board of Directors has authorized the payment of a fiscal 2012 first quarter dividend of \$.225 payable September 30, 2011 to shareholders of record on September 9, 2011.
+We anticipate that regular quarterly dividends will be paid for the foreseeable future.
+There is no assurance that the Board of Directors will declare a special dividend during the fiscal year ending June 30, 2012.

-During fiscal 2010, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
-During the year, 8,100 shares were sold at prices that ranged from \$6.63 a share to \$18.29 a share.
+During fiscal 2011, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
+During the year, 23,800 shares were sold at prices that ranged from \$8.98 a share to \$21.54 a share.
 The securities were sold for cash.
 Proceeds are used for general working capital purposes.

-The Company did not make any open market purchases of equity securities in the fiscal 2010 fourth quarter.
+The Company did not make any open market purchases of equity securities in the fiscal 2011 fourth quarter.

-The following table sets forth information as of June 30, 2010 with respect to compensation plans under which equity securities of the Company may be issued.
+The following table sets forth information as of June 30, 2011 with respect to compensation plans under which equity securities of the Company may be issued.